MTN-Group/MoMoAPIs_Android_sdk/doc/disbursement/getDepositStatus.md

-# Get Basic User info
+# Get Deposit Status

-`Here, getBasicUserInfo() creates a POST request to collection/v1_0/accountholder/msisdn/{accountHolderMSISDN}/basicuserinfo`
+`Here, getDepositStatus() creates a POST request to disbursement/v1_0/deposit/{referenceId}`

-> `This operation returns personal information of the account holder.
-The operation does not need any consent by the account holder`
+> `This operation is used to get the status of a deposit.
+X-Reference-Id that was passed in the post is used as reference to the request.

 ### Usage/Examples